resonatehq/resonate-transport-webserver-ts/README.md

 # @resonatehq/webserver

-`@resonatehq/webserver` allows Resonate workers to expose an in-process webserver.
-Enabling developers to quickly do proof of concepts without the need of an actuall Resonate server running in a different process.
+`@resonatehq/webserver` enables Resonate workers to expose an in-process web server, allowing developers to rapidly build and test proofs of concept without needing a standalone Resonate server running in a separate process.

 ## Quick Start